 - 4.2.
 All charities must prepare a statement of financial activities (SoFA) for each reporting period; termed statement of comprehensive income in FRS 102. - 4.3.
 FRS 102 requires that comparative information must be provided for all amounts presented in the SoFA.
 This SORP requires that the comparative information provided for the total funds of a charity is presented on the face of the SoFA, and that comparative information for separate classes of funds may be provided either on the face of the SoFA or in the notes to the accounts. - 4.4.
 The statement of financial activities (SoFA) is a single financial statement that includes all income, expenses, gains, and losses recognised for the reporting period.
-It provides the user with an analysis of the income and endowment funds received and the expenses incurred by the charity on its activities and presents a reconciliation of the movements in a charity's funds for the reporting period. - 4.5.
-Charities in tier 1 may report their expenses using natural classification or on an activity basis.
-An illustrative SoFA setting out the structure, format and suggested headings of the SoFA when prepared using natural classification is set out in Table 2a.
-Where a charity in tier 1 adopts the natural classification basis of analysis, the charity may choose its own headings for the analysis of income, provided they are useful to the users of the accounts and noting the requirements of paragraphs 4.17 and 4.18 on the disclosure of material items of income.
+It provides the user with an analysis of the income and endowment funds received and the expenditure-expenses incurred by the charity on its activities and presents a reconciliation of the movements in a charity's funds for the reporting period. - 4.5.
+Charities in tier 1 may report their expenses using natural classifications or on an activity basis.
+An illustrative SoFA setting out the structure, format and suggested headings of the SoFA when prepared using natural classifications is set out in Table 2a.
+Where a charity in tier 1 adopts the natural classification basis of analysis, the charity may choose its own headings for the analysis of income, provided they are useful to the users of the accounts and noting